FX Intervention

 Historical Context

-The September 2022 Japanese yen intervention is a landmark modern case.
-The USD/JPY pair had surged past 145 — a psychologically and politically critical level — when Japan's Ministry of Finance authorized the Bank of Japan to intervene on September 22, 2022, buying yen and selling dollars for the first time since 1998.
-The result was a roughly 550-pip reversal within minutes, wiping out leveraged short-yen positions.
-Japan subsequently spent an estimated ¥9.2 trillion (~$65 billion) across multiple intervention rounds through October 2022, drawing its foreign reserves from approximately $1.32 trillion to $1.19 trillion.
-The episode demonstrated both the short-term effectiveness and the long-term limitations of intervention against sustained monetary policy divergence.
+The September 2022 Japanese yen intervention is the defining modern case study.
+USD/JPY had surged past 145, a psychologically and politically critical threshold, when Japan's Ministry of Finance authorized the Bank of Japan to intervene on September 22, 2022, buying yen and selling dollars for the first time since 1998.
+The immediate result was a roughly 550-pip reversal within minutes, obliterating leveraged short-yen positions.
+Japan subsequently spent an estimated ¥9.2 trillion (~$65 billion) across multiple intervention rounds through late October 2022, drawing foreign reserves from approximately $1.32 trillion to $1.19 trillion.
+Despite this, USD/JPY ultimately surpassed 150 the following year as the interest rate differential between the Federal Reserve and Bank of Japan widened further, illustrating that intervention buys time, not trend reversals, when fundamentals are opposed.

 Limitations and Caveats

-FX intervention rarely succeeds in reversing a trend driven by strong macroeconomic fundamentals or significant interest rate differentials.
-It is most effective as a circuit-breaker for disorderly, liquidity-driven moves.
-Countries with limited reserves face a credibility cliff — once markets sense reserves are being depleted, speculative pressure can intensify rather than dissipate, as seen in the 1992 UK ERM crisis.
-Sterilized interventions in particular have weak and often temporary effects on exchange rates according to most empirical research.
+FX intervention rarely succeeds in reversing a trend anchored in strong macroeconomic fundamentals or significant interest rate differentials.
+It functions best as a circuit-breaker for disorderly, liquidity-driven moves rather than a tool to reprice a currency against prevailing fundamentals.
+Countries with limited reserves face a credibility cliff, once markets perceive reserves as dwindling, speculative pressure intensifies rather than retreats.
+Sterilized interventions in particular show weak and often short-lived effects in empirical research, with studies finding price impacts typically fading within days to weeks.
+Verbal intervention without follow-through destroys credibility rapidly, making future jawboning ineffective.

 What to Watch

-- Monthly foreign exchange reserve data from the Bank of Japan, PBOC, and SNB for signs of active management.
+- Monthly FX reserve data from the Bank of Japan, PBOC, and SNB, drawdowns of $20B+ in a month signal active management rather than valuation effects.

-- IMF Article IV consultations and G7/G20 communiqué language on "excessive volatility" — coded signals of coordinated willingness to intervene.
+- G7/G20 communiqué language referencing "excessive volatility" or "disorderly markets", standard diplomatic code signaling coordinated willingness to intervene.

 Frequently Asked Questions